MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametreler

-Bir `insert_iterator` değerin depolanabileceği bir sonraki konumu ele alıyor.
+Bir değerin depolanabileceği bir sonraki konumu ele `insert_iterator`.

 ### <a name="remarks"></a>Açıklamalar